ozwillo/ozwillo-datacore/README.md

    * HTTP REST API for sharing data, with OAuth2 authentication, client-side caching and Entity Tag-based optimistic locking
    * W3C JSON-LD-like data Resource representation, as well as RDF (nquads, turtle).
 Views allow outputting less fields.
    * W3C LDP-inspired query filters (logical operators including "between", regex, fulltext, pagination, MongoDB-inspired operators, capped)
-   * scalable MongoDB storage (replicated, sharded cluster-ready), Java server (Apache CXF 3 / Spring 3)
+   * Scalable MongoDB storage (replicated, sharded cluster-ready), Java server (Apache CXF 3 / Spring 3)
    * JSON Schema-like data models with Model (primary) and Mixin (reusable) types.
 Models are the place where collaboration on data happens.
    * Supported field types are string, boolean, int, float, long, double, date (ISO8601), map, list, i18n (optimized for search on value only), resource (i.e. link).
    * Similar models inheriting from the same storage model are stored in it and can be queried together.
 Fields may be indexed, fulltext, aliased, readonly, required, have a default value.
 Along with Mixins and Views, it allows multiple point of views.